Overview

 quality custodial and execution services at competitive pricing.
 In evaluating Broker/Custodians, we

-consider a number of factors, including:
+consider several factors, including:

 ● ability to execute securities transactions